-The tool is completely anonymous; there is no method by which your evaluation can be linked back to you.

-To use the online evaluation tool, go to the course evaluation site at https://www.udmercy.edu/evaluate/.
-A student will sign into the system using their TitanConnect login.
+The tool is anonymous; there is no method by which your evaluation can be linked back to you.
+A student will sign into the system using their TitanPass login.
 CHP Faculty/Course evaluations for the standard 15-week course sections may be completed during the week before final exams to the end of final exam week (from Monday, at 12:00 am - Sunday, at 11:59 pm).